 Parents and teachers know the power of good behavior prizes — they’re a natural way to take that "good job" or "thank you" and make it into something fun, physical and easy for kids to recognize.
 When your prizes are powered by Canon PIXMA printer, it only takes a little time to get crafty with the rewards you’ll give your tykes for a job well done.

 You're never too young to have goals.
 Whether your little one is trying to break a bad habit (like thumb sucking) or get into the groove of a good one (like teeth brushing), a habit calendar can be a helpful, colorful coach.
-Start by printing a kid-friendly calendar template (like this one) in a large format or on a few sheets of 8.5x11-inch glossy photo paper.
+Start by printing a kid-friendly calendar template in a large format or on a few sheets of 8.5x11-inch glossy photo paper.
 Hang the calendar on your fridge, then print out a series of small photos to use as mini calendar magnets — you can go with smiley faces or different colored balloons, or cater to your kid's interests.
 Cut the photos to size, stick them to mat board with a craft medium, gloss them with the same medium and hot-glue them to mini magnets from the craft store.

 Every time your little learner reaches a milestone on the calendar, mark it with a mini magnet.
 At the end of the month, she'll have a whole pile of magnets as a great big reward — perfect for her little cubby locker at school.